SindreGiske/Portfolio/README.md

 Might've been easier if I bought the domain from Vercel directly,
 but I thought a domain is a domain.

-I bought the domain from the popular Domain distributer GoDaddy.com,
+I bought the domain from the popular domain distributer GoDaddy.com,
 whose website also strayed pretty far from what I'd hoped and preferred
 it be and include.
 Nonetheless after some struggle I made it work.